WASdev/sample.DefaultApplication/README.md

 The application still has a web.xml with security constraint definitions, but much of the content was removed when annotations were added to the servlets.

-For example, in the original [web.xml](./original/dd/DefaultWebApplication/web.xml) content like
+For example, in the original [web.xml](./original/dd/DefaultWebApplication/web.xml) the `servlet` and `servlet-mapping` definitions can be removed:

 ```
 <servlet id="Servlet_1">